the-qoders-community/SharePoint-to-Azure-Backup/README.md

 Make sure you save your TenantID, your applications ClientID and your applications ClientSecret to a temporary notepad.
 You need them further on.

 Now create a new storage account in Azure.
-Create a new blob storage container (this container will hold the SharePoint files) and a new table (this will hold references to the sites that will be backed up) and a new Queue.
+Create a new blob storage container (this container will hold the SharePoint files) and a new table (this will hold references to the sites that will be backed up) and a new queue.
 I named my blob 'sharepointfiles', my table 'sharepointsites' and my queue 'sharepointazurebackup'.
 Make sure you remember the name of your storage account and copy one of your access keys (key1 or key2) to a temporary note.
 Your blob should be a private blob!

 The next step is to import the first logic app: 'QodersAddSiteToBackUp'.
 This is a logic app with an HTTP endpoint.
 The endpoint is called by the SharePoint site design/site script.
 The template is saved within this repository with title 'QodersAddSiteToBackUp.json' in folder 'Resources'.
 It is a ARM template and you can import it in the same way as importing a Power Automate template.
 Navigate to https://docs.microsoft.com/en-us/azure/logic-apps/export-from-microsoft-flow-logic-app-template#deploy-template-by-using-the-azure-portal and follow step 1-9.
 At step 4 you should upload 'QodersAddSiteToBackUp.json'.